PostHog/posthog.com/contents/handbook/people/team-structure/why-small-teams.md

 ## How do engineers and product managers work together?

-With our engineering-led culture, the engineers on the small team are normally the team leads responsible for the product.
+With our engineering-led culture, the engineers on the small team are normally the team leads overall responsible for their area product.

 We have a small number of product managers who support the product small teams in achieving their goals.
 This includes helping with prioritization, creating/updating dashboards, competitors analysis, speaking to customers etc. However, having product managers doesn't mean that the engineers can abdicate these responsibilities.
 The engineers should be the experts of the product they are building and their customers.